K-Kelvin/Jet_Game/README.md

 Simple game where a user dodges missiles.

+## Running
+Run jet_game.py

-## Instructions
+## Game play Instructions
-Run jet_game.py,
-use Desktop arrow keys to control the movement of the jet.
+Use Desktop arrow keys to control the movement of the jet.
-Dodge the missiles.
+While playing, press n to play music, m to stop music.
+Press r to reset and p to pause